 Why prepare for the medical interview?

-Preparing for your interview is no less important than studying for your end of year exams, or practicing for the UMAT – in some cases, it may even be more important.
-Most universities apportion one third of their admissions value to your interview performance, with some even ranking the interview as half of their entire admissions procedure.
+Preparing for your interview is no less important than studying for your end of year exams, or practising for the UCAT – in some cases, it may even be more important.
+Most universities apportion one-third of their admissions value to your interview performance, with some even ranking the interview as half of their entire admissions procedure.
 Moreover, the interview retains an element of subjectivity, regardless of the best attempts by universities to minimise this factor.
 This means that your interview is not only extremely important, it’s also highly subjective and unpredictable, especially if you are someone who doesn’t handle interview situations well.
 You will be required to think under pressure in ways that written examinations can’t test, and confronted with questions and scenarios that you may never have even thought about before.
-If you want to make a good impression, and separate yourself from your peers, it’s imperative that you be familiar with the types of challenges you’re going to encounter.
+If you want to make a good impression and separate yourself from your peers, it’s imperative that you be familiar with the types of challenges you’re going to encounter.

 What do the medical interviews test?